TheTrio/.dotfiles/Install_Arch.md

 # Stepwise Installation guide

 This is work in progress.
 This guide obviously doesn't have everything but should be a pretty good starting point.
-The script should take care of the rest
+The script should take care of the rest.

-# Install the essentials
+# Initial Setup

+## Basic packages

 ```
 pacman -Syu vim nano vi sudo wget curl unzip
 ```

-# User management
+## User management

 ```
-useradd shashwat -m -G wheel,input,disk,audio,video,storage
+useradd shashwat -m -G docker,video,storage,input,disk,audio,wheel,adm
 passwd shashwat
 ```

-Following this editor the sudoers file to ensure that the users in the wheel group can run commands as the root user.
+Following this edit the sudoers file to ensure that the users in the wheel group can run commands as the root user.

-# Swap file
+## Swap file

 ```
 dd if=/dev/zero of=/swapfile bs=1G count=4 status=progress
 chmod 600 /swapfile
 mkswap /swapfile
 swapon /swapfile
-sudo echo "/swapfile none swap defaults 0 0" >> /etc/fstab
+echo "/swapfile none swap defaults 0 0" >> /etc/fstab
 ```

-# Installing Yay
+## Installing Yay

 ```
 pacman -S --needed git base-devel